Killing Joke: Revised line-up (1989–1991)

-Pandemonium–Democracy (1992–1996)
+Pandemonium and Democracy (1992–1996)

 A Killing Joke anthology, Laugh?
 I Nearly Bought One!, was released in 1992; during its production, Walker became reacquainted with Youth, who suggested that they reform the band with himself back on bass.
 That same year, two singles (on cassette and CD) appeared featuring the early songs "Change" and "Wardance" remixed by Youth, who was by then a successful producer.
+In late 1993, Walker, Youth, and Coleman (alongside new drummer Geoff Dugmore) started work on Killing Joke's ninth studio album.
+Portions of the album were recorded inside the King's Chamber of The Great Pyramid of Giza.

 Pandemonium was released in 1994 on Youth's Butterfly Recordings label, featuring a heavy and diverse new style.
-Tom Larkin, of New Zealand band Shihad, performed drums on the album.
+Tom Larkin, of New Zealand band Shihad, performed additional drums on the album.
 Coleman had earlier produced Shihad's 1993 debut album, but relations later soured due to a dispute over Coleman's producer's fee.
 Pandemonium also featured several Egyptian musicians that Coleman had previously worked with on Songs from the Victorious City, including percussionist Hossam Ramzy and violinist Aboud Abdel Al., and earned Killing Joke a memorable Top of the Pops appearance for the single "Millennium", which was a UK Top 40 hit (the album itself made the Top 20).
 The title track was also released as a single and made the UK Top 30.
 The album itself became Killing Joke's best-selling work.

 In 1995, the band recorded the song "Hollywood Babylon" for the Showgirls soundtrack of the Paul Verhoeven film of the same name.

 A follow-up album, Democracy, was released in 1996 and also produced by Youth.
 Democracy introduced acoustic guitar to several songs and featured more explicitly political lyrics.
 The title track was released as a single and made the UK Top 40.
-Much of Pandemonium and all of Democracy featured session drummer Geoff Dugmore, who also played live with the band during this era.
-Nick Holywell-Walker joined the band on keyboards and programming for 11 years from 1994 to 2005, notably on Democracy and XXV Gathering.
+Much of Pandemonium and all of Democracy featured drummer Dugmore, who also played live with the band during this era.
+Nick Holywell-Walker also joined the band on keyboards and programming for 11 years from 1994 to 2005, notably on Democracy and XXV Gathering.
 Youth bowed out of live performance early in the Democracy tour and was replaced by Troy Gregory, previously of Prong.

 After the Democracy tour, the band went on their longest hiatus to date.
 Coleman and Youth produced a string of orchestral rock albums based on the music of classic rock artists such as Led Zeppelin, Pink Floyd and the Doors.
 Coleman became Composer in Residence for New Zealand and Czech symphony orchestras, and made his acting debut with the main role in the film Rok ďábla (Year of the Devil) by Czech filmmaker Petr Zelenka.